bensat21/hello-world/README.md

 ## What's in this repository?

-Inside this repository, you'll find a single file: `hello.py`.
-This is a Python program that prints the classic "Hello World!" message to the console.
+This repository contains a single file named hello.py.
+It is a Python program that displays a customary "Hello World!" message on the console.
+However, in this program, the word "World" is replaced with the user's name.

 ## How to use this repository